spudtrooper/genericbuilder-java/README.md

 }
 </pre>

-You can add a 'newBuilder' method to create a <code>Thing.Builder</code>
-by creating an instance  of
+You can add a 'newBuilder' method to create a `Thing.Builder` by creating an instance of `com.jeffpalm.genericbuilder.GenericBuilder`:
-<code>com.jeffpalm.genericbuilder.GenericBuilder</code>:

 <pre>
 class Thing {